 When I create an agreement in BizTalk Services, why does the number of bridges go up by two instead of just one?

-You will not be able to deploy any new bridges or create any new agreements.
-In order to deploy more, you will need to scale up to more units of the BizTalk service, or upgrade to a higher Edition.
+You are not able to deploy any new bridges or create any new agreements.
+To deploy more, you need to scale up to more units of the BizTalk service, or upgrade to a higher edition.

 Yes, the BizTalk Adapter Service with the BizTalk Adapter Pack are included with the Azure BizTalk Services SDK download.

-To provision Azure BizTalk Services in the Azure Management Portal, go to BizTalk Services: Provisioning Using Azure Management Portal.
+To create Azure BizTalk Services in the Azure portal, go to BizTalk Services: Provisioning using the Azure portal.
 To start creating applications, go to Azure BizTalk Services.